-For every attribute, heritability was found to be high, surpassing 60 percent in the broadest sense. and varied between 47 and 99 percent, suggesting that the traits are less affected by environmental factors and are successfully passed on to the offspring.
+For every attribute, heritability was found to be high, surpassing 60 percent in the broadest sense And varied between 47 and 99 percent, suggesting that the traits are less affected by environmental factors and are successfully passed on to the offspring.
 This suggests that a significant role of genetic constitution in character expression is involved, and selection based on phenotypic expression could therefore be trusted.
-In the case of summer squash, Sajid et al. (2022), Akter et al. (2013), Sultana et al. (2018), Emina et al. (2012), Prasanth et al. (2020) and Sowmya et al. (2021) found similar outcomes.
-When represented as a percentage of the mean, the attribute with the biggest genetic gain was No. of Seeds/Fruit, with a value of 94.78.
-This was followed by the Total Sugars (79.99), Ascorbic Acid Content (67.85), Rind Thickness (52.86).
-Days to First Female Flower (3.25), Days to First Fruit Harvest (3.75), Days to Last Fruit Harvest (3.89) and the days until the first male bloom appeared (4.29) on the other hand, showed the lowest genetic gain (genetic advancement as a percentage of mean).
+In the case of summer squash, Sajid et al. (2022), Akter et al. (2013), Sultana et al. (2018), Emina et al. (2012), Prasanth et al. (2020), and Sowmya et al. (2021) found similar outcomes.
+When represented as a percentage of the mean, the attribute with the most significant genetic gain was No. of Seeds/Fruit, with a value of 94.78.
+This was followed by the Total Sugars (79.99), Ascorbic Acid Content (67.85), and Rind Thickness (52.86).
+Days to First Female Flower (3.25), Days to First Fruit Harvest (3.75), Days to Last Fruit Harvest (3.89), and the days until the first male bloom appeared (4.29), on the other hand, showed the lowest genetic gain (genetic advancement as a percentage of mean).

 The traits including Node number at which the First Male Flower Appears , Node no. at which the First Female Flower Appears, Average Fruit Weight, , Fruit length, Flesh Weight, Flesh Thickness, Rind Thickness, No. of Fruits/Plant, Fruit Yield/Plant, Fruit Yield/Hectare, Number of Seeds/Fruit, 100-seed Weight, Total Sugars, Dry Matter Content, Ascorbic Acid Content, Total Soluble Solids (TSS) and Crude Fiber Content exhibited high heritability estimates along with high genetic advance as a percentage of the mean (GAM).
 This suggests that these variables are mostly controlled by additive gene activity, suggesting that yield-related traits can be significantly improved by selection.
-The results of Rambabu et al. (2017), Chandrashekhar et al. (2018), Kumar et al. (2020b), Rashid et al. (2020c) and Bashir et al. (2024a) are all in agreement with these findings.
+The results of Rambabu et al. (2017), Chandrashekhar et al. (2018), Kumar et al. (2020b), Rashid et al. (2020c), and Bashir et al. (2024a) are all in agreement with these findings.

-Fruit yield/ha is a crucial characteristic that determines the hybrid or variety's commercial viability.
+Fruit yield/ha is a crucial characteristic that determines the commercial viability of a hybrid or variety.
 This feature should therefore be given top importance in any breeding effort.
-It was recommended that high yielding cultivars might be chosen from the current collection due to the trait's high heritability and high genetic advancement as a percentage of mean.
-Islam et al. (2009), Kumari et al. (2018) in bitter gourd, Damor et al. (2016), Rambabu et al. (2017) in bottle gourd, Sajid et al. (2022) in summer squash and Yadav et al. (2021) in cucumber all backed up this claim.
+It was recommended that high-yielding cultivars might be chosen from the current collection due to the trait's high heritability and high genetic advancement as a percentage of mean.
+Islam et al. (2009), Kumari et al. (2018) in bitter gourd, Damor et al. (2016), Rambabu et al. (2017) in bottle gourd, Sajid et al. (2022) in summer squash, and Yadav et al. (2021) in cucumber all backed up this claim.

 Table 1(a): Analysis of variance for various agronomic characters in Summer squash (Cucurbita pepo L.)